Oklahoma Sooners football: Texas

-Oklahoma leads the inactive series 67–24–5.
-As of the end of the 2022 season, the most recent game in the series was played in 2011.

 Pageantry

 School colors

 Oklahoma's official school colors are crimson and cream.
 These colors were picked in 1895 by May Overstreet, the only female faculty member at the time.
 The colors were her own personal choice and she decided on them after viewing many color samples and materials.
 After her decision, the colors were brought in front of the student body who enthusiastically approved of her selections.
-In recent years, red and white have sometimes replaced crimson and cream.

 Mascot

 Oklahoma has had several mascots.
 The first was a stray dog named Mex.
 Mex was found in Mexico during the Mexican Revolution by Mott Keys, an army hospital medic.
 Keys' company adopted the dog and Keys took the dog back to Hollis, Oklahoma when he completed his duty.
 When Keys was enrolled in the university, he took Mex with him to Norman.
 With his experience as an army medic, Keys landed a job with the football team and a residence at the Kappa Sigma fraternity house.
 Mex's main duty during games was to keep stray dogs from roaming the field.
 He wore a red sweater with a big "O" letter on the side.
 Mex received national attention in October 1924 when the Oklahoma football team lost a game against Drake University.
 Mex was lost when the team boarded a train in Arkansas City, Kansas.
 The media blamed the loss on the field on the loss of their mascot.
 Mex was found later by two Oklahoma graduates.
 Mex died of old age on April 30, 1928.
 The campus was closed and classes were canceled on the day of his funeral.
 He was buried in a casket somewhere under the stadium.

 Never an official mascot, Little Red began appearing at games in 1953.
 He was an Indian who wore red tights, breech cloth and a war bonnet and was last portrayed by Randy Palmer.
 In April 1970, Little Red was banished by Oklahoma president John Herbert Hollomon, Jr. The student court issued a temporary restraining order to keep Little Red from appearing at Sooner games.
 Despite this order, Palmer showed up as Little Red for the 1970 season opener where he was met with cheers from the crowd.
 When Palmer was drafted after the 1971 season, no one showed up for try-outs to replace him.

 The mascot for Oklahoma is the Sooner Schooner, a conestoga wagon similar to the primary method of transportation used by early settlers in Oklahoma.
 The Schooner is maintained and driven by members of the RUF/NEKS, the university's all-male spirit organization, along with two white ponies named Boomer and Sooner.
 In 2005, the university also introduced two costumed mascots also named Boomer and Sooner to serve as mascots for football games and events that do not permit a covered wagon.